Share and Enjoy !

 • ‘DynamicField1’ = the name of the property to update

-• ‘new value here’ – The value to update the property with, a simple string in this example
+• ‘new value here’ – The value to update the property with

 And remember, after each of these Compose statements, we need to use a ‘Set variable’ to save the output from the Compose back to our detailsObject variable to retain the change.
 After running these two commands, the output now looks like this: